|The Union Flag is one

 UK Government Departments have the freedom to fly the Union Flag on their buildings all year round in addition to the designated fixed flag flying days, they encourage everyone to follow this example, to champion the Union Flag and fly it daily as a symbol of national pride.

-serving and ex-service personnel will know, or should do, the
+and ex-service personnel will know, or should do, the correct

 This page is for those people who are not sure.

-broader (wider) diagonal white stripe, (shown in the
+(wider) diagonal white stripe, (shown above in the yellow

-yellow box), should be at the top on the side of the
+box), should be at the top on the side of the flag nearest

 on a flagpole but draped